-- Substantive statement on Teaching - Substantive statement on Advising and/or Mentoring Effectiveness - Substantive statement on Scholarly/Creative Activity and Professional Development - Substantive statement on Service The statement will include self-assessment and discussion, supported by examples, of the evidence detailed in each of the tables below.
+- Substantive statement on Teaching - Substantive statement on Advising and/or Mentoring Effectiveness - Substantive statement on Scholarly/Creative Activity and Professional Development - Substantive statement on Service

+The statement will include self-assessment and discussion, supported by examples, of the evidence detailed in each of the tables below.
 The candidate should make the case that he or she has achieved either competency or proficiency, based on the definitions provided in policy, in each of the four evaluation categories.

 Evidence Examples List:

 - Applicants that complete tasks and fulfill duties as assigned at a minimum show competency.
-To achieve proficiency, applicants must demonstrate that they have been and in all likelihood will continue to be productive faculty members throughout their careers by consistently contributing in meaningful ways to the College and to their disciplines. - Candidates may not count one piece of evidence in more than one category. - In the case, where a candidate has been awarded a course release, it is the responsibility of the candidate to account for and document the outcomes resulting from the release.
-The outcomes should be commensurate with the release-time awarded. - Faculty should work with their Chair and peers to identify a program of work (evidence) that is consistent with Division and College standards and, if carried out as proscribed in policy, will ultimately lead to successful attainment of tenure.
+To achieve proficiency, applicants must demonstrate that they have been and in all likelihood will continue to be productive faculty members throughout their careers by consistently contributing in meaningful ways to the College and to their disciplines. - Candidates may not count one piece of evidence in more than one category. - Faculty should work with their Chair and peers to identify a program of work (evidence) that is consistent with Division and College standards and, if carried out as proscribed in policy, will ultimately lead to successful attainment of tenure. - In the case, where a candidate has been awarded a course release, it is the responsibility of the candidate to account for and document the outcomes from the release.
+The outcomes should be commensurate with the time awarded with the course release

 TEACHING - According to policy, candidates must demonstrate proficiency in this category.
-Candidates must maintain required licenses/certifications Candidate portfolios must include the following: SCE's Peer Observations Self-Assessment of teaching effectiveness (in candidate statement) Chair Observation Evidence of proficiency in Teaching demonstrates an active and consistent pattern of growth and contribution.
-It may include, but is not limited to, the following: Nominations for teaching awards Receipt of teaching awards Development of new teaching materials; examples of innovative methods Development of new teaching modes (online, hybrid, competency-based, etc.) Inclusion and assessment of high-impact practices (writing intensive, collaborative assignments, etc.) Self-reflection on teaching practices in one course per semester (in addition to the candidate statement) Self-reflection on teaching practices in one course over multiple semesters Supervision of students' independent studies and/or senior research projects Examples of course materials Development of teaching materials and new activities Examples of innovative materials TEACHING - According to policy, candidates must demonstrate proficiency in this category.
-Collaborations with other faculty in development of new activities Demonstrated effectiveness as a team member where the team approach is used Piloting of new activities and evaluating their efficacy Development of new courses (either new to the catalog or new to the faculty member): syllabi, proposals, outlines Development of curricula: proposal, 4-year plans, degree plans Other evidence related to teaching ADVISING and/or MENTORING Candidate portfolios must include the following:
+Candidate portfolios must include the following: SCE's Peer Observation- a minimum of two Self-Assessment of teaching effectiveness (in candidate statement) Chair Observation Evidence of proficiency in Teaching demonstrates an active and consistent pattern of growth and contribution.
+It may include, but is not limited to, the following: Nominations for teaching awards Receipt of teaching awards Development of new teaching materials; examples of innovative methods Development of new teaching modes (online, hybrid, competency-based, etc.) Inclusion and assessment of high-impact practices (writing intensive, collaborative assignments, etc.) Self-reflection on teaching practices in one course per semester (in addition to the candidate statement) Self-reflection on teaching practices in one course over multiple semesters Supervision of students' independent studies and/or research projects Examples of course materials Development of teaching materials and new activities Examples of innovative materials Collaborations with other faculty in development of new activities Demonstrated effectiveness as a team member where the team approach is used Piloting of new activities and evaluating their efficacy